Facebook is the most widely used social media platform today. With over 2 billion active users, your organization has a

 To access ads manager go to Insights > Promotions > Go To Ads Manager:

-In ads manager, you’ll see different sections broken down by ad type.
+In the ads manager, you’ll see different sections broken down by ad type.
 The first is just your standard account overview.
 This will include your total reach, ad spend and more for every ad you run:

 Campaigns breaks your standalone ads and ad sets that are tied to a certain topic:

 Ad sets are multiple ads clustered around a certain topic, keyword, time and budget: